taicodotca/taico-website/_posts/2024-11-11-run-whiterabbitneo-locally.md

 ![WhiteRabbitNeo Models](/img/posts/wrn-bart1.png)

->📝 This model is very large, not only in file size, but also in memory usage.
+>📝 This model is large, not only in file size, but also in memory usage.
 I'm running on a machine with a GPU that has 24GB of memory, and this model takes up about 15GB of memory.

 ```bash
 ollama run hf.co/bartowski/WhiteRabbitNeo-2.5-Qwen-2.5-Coder-7B-GGUF:F16